binks-cli/binks/README.md

 - top, htop

 If you find an interactive program that does not work as expected, please open an issue.
 For best results, ensure your terminal supports ANSI escape codes and is not running in a restricted environment.

 ---

+## Command History

+Binks automatically saves your command history to a file in your home directory (`~/.binks_history`).
+This allows you to recall commands from previous sessions using the Up/Down arrows, similar to other shells.
+If you wish to clear your history, simply delete this file.

+---